- Quick verdict: Live resin offers exceptional value and wide availability; rosin is the gold standard for solvent-free purity and terpene quality.

 Deep Dive: Live Resin

-Live resin was developed in the early 2010s by Colorado extractors William "Kind Bill" Fenger and EmoTek Labs' Jason Emo, who were searching for a way to capture the true aromatic essence of living cannabis plants.
-Their insight was simple but revolutionary: the drying and curing process destroys a significant portion of the volatile terpenes that give each cannabis strain its unique aroma and flavor.
-By harvesting plants at peak ripeness and immediately flash-freezing them — typically in dry ice or liquid nitrogen at temperatures around -40°F — they could lock those terpenes in place before extraction.
+Live resin was developed in the early 2010s by Colorado extractors who were searching for a way to capture the true aromatic essence of living cannabis plants.
+Their insight was revolutionary: the drying and curing process destroys a significant portion of the volatile terpenes that give each cannabis strain its unique aroma and flavor.
+By harvesting plants at peak ripeness and immediately flash-freezing them — typically in dry ice or liquid nitrogen at temperatures around -40°F — they could lock those terpenes in place before extraction began.

 The frozen material is then processed using hydrocarbon solvents, most commonly butane or a butane/propane blend.
-The solvent strips cannabinoids and terpenes from the plant material at very low temperatures (maintaining the cold chain throughout is essential), producing a raw extract that is then purged of residual solvent using vacuum ovens.
+The solvent strips cannabinoids and terpenes from the plant material at very low temperatures, maintaining the cold chain throughout.
+The raw extract is then purged of residual solvent using vacuum ovens.
 The result is a product with a terpene content that can be 2–5 times higher than conventional BHO extracts made from dried cannabis.

 Strengths of Live Resin

-- Exceptional terpene profile: Fresh-freezing preserves monoterpenes like myrcene, limonene, and terpinolene that evaporate rapidly during drying.
-Learn more about cannabis terpenes and why they matter.
+- Exceptional terpene profile: Fresh-freezing preserves monoterpenes that evaporate rapidly during drying, contributing to a more vibrant, complex flavor than conventional BHO.

 - Wide availability: Live resin products — including vape cartridges, badder, sugar, and sauce — are stocked at virtually every licensed dispensary in legal states.